 Goals, Roles, and Responsibilities

-At the beginning of every project, explain the overall goal of the project, as well as success standards that deliverables should adhere to.
+At the beginning of every project, explain the overall goal of the project, as well as the success standards that deliverables should adhere to.

 Make sure that your team members know what success means.
 Be as specific as possible